ppy/osu-wiki/news/2016-07-01-osuweekly-66-osucatch-world-cup-2016-results.md

 **There is just way too many tournaments for us to talk about how exciting each one of them are!** While this may be the case, the osu!weekly is here to try to keep you in the know with some of the bigger upcoming and currently on-going competitions.
 Let's take a look at what's been brought to my attention this week!

-+ The [osu!
+-   The [osu!
 Histy Championships (OHC)](https://osu.ppy.sh/community/forums/topics/466836/start=0) is an international 4v4 osu!standard tournament that allows players to form their own teams with no rank limits.
 It's currently still in it's registration phase, so head on over if you're interested!

-+ The [Second Circle Championships](https://osu.ppy.sh/community/forums/topics/441098) is a third party sponsored 2v2 tournament that has some pretty big players participating.
+-   The [Second Circle Championships](https://osu.ppy.sh/community/forums/topics/441098) is a third party sponsored 2v2 tournament that has some pretty big players participating.

-+ The OCWT concluded this passing weekend with the (definitely not overpowered) team SPD taking the top prize.
+-   The OCWT concluded this passing weekend with the (definitely not overpowered) team SPD taking the top prize.
 There's a vod up for the [grand finals](https://www.twitch.tv/ocwt/v/74634469) over on the ocwt twitch channel, so you can go see it if you missed it!

 **Just as I was about to push out this article, Flyte posted a new [update](https://next.ppy.sh/post/146744703858/this-weeks-teaser-is-not-so-much-of-a-teaser) for us on his blog!** It seems that flyte has gotten his rear in gear and started working away on some of his more old designs.
 I had a brief glance at the screenshots of the new userpage design, and it seems that quite a few things have been changed!
 Can you spot all the differences?

----
+* * *

 ![](https://puu.sh/p5ulR/815c443354.png)

-*By -KousakaHonoka-*
+_By -KousakaHonoka-_

 The osu!catch World Cup 2016 has concluded with Indonesia facing off again last years runner-up China in Grand Final.
 How was their journey to reach Grand Final?